~a 1 (i·)a verb, intransitive

 your (relative): form of the possessive classifier used for kin terms (one *), with a 2 plural possessor (see kaipa *)

 Pie aipa li-atevo i-ka?
-Did you hear them from your grandparents?
+Did your elders tell the story to you?

 ~aiu (i·)aiu verb, intransitive